Aye1/Unisloth-Tools/readme.md

 All translations are stored in a TranslationsList ScriptableObject (Create/Unisloth/Localization/Translation List).
 Some bugs may appear, due to the fact that translations are dynamically updated both in editor and play mode.

+Use the attribute [TranslationKey] on a string field to allow the key to be selected directly in the inspector.

 ## Dialogs
 This module creates a dialog box with old-fashioned text display (letter-by-letter).
 ## Alea